Rohann424/Global-Static-Website-Hosting-using-S3-CloudFront-CDN/README.md

   Created an **Amazon S3 bucket** with a globally **unique name** and configured it for **static website hosting**.

-  Disabled the “**Block all public access**” setting to allow public access.

   Uploaded the website files **(index.html)** into the bucket.

   ![Project Screenshot](screenshots/01-bucket-created.png)